tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

 Booking.com
 : *Junior Product Owner*
   __2017 - Present__
-- Led an agile team constituted of 6 engineers&designers, working towards acquisition and engagement B2c app.
-- Executed A/B testing for a B2C web, mobileweb and Android platforms to improve product conversion and app downloads.
+- Leading an agile team constituted of 6 engineers&designers, to execute A/B testing for a B2C web and Android platforms to improve product conversion and app acquisition.
-- Managed App store presence, discoverability, ratings, reviews and installation rates.
+- Managing App store presence, ranking, ratings, reviews and installation rates.
-- Prioritized team efforts using self-designed prioritization frameworks, Jira and Trello.
+- Prioritizing team efforts using self-designed prioritization frameworks, Jira and Trello.
-- Led brainstorming, planning, retrospective and other agile environment related sessions.
+- Leading brainstorming, planning, retrospective and other agile environment related sessions.
-- Supported strategic partnership stakeholders with technical requirements for deals on a global and specific markets scale.
+- Supporting strategic stakeholders with technical requirements for deals on a global and specific markets scale.

 : *Graduate Product Owner*
-  __2017__
+  __2016 - 2017__
-- Executed A/B testing for a B2B e-commerce and a B2C search engine platforms: for web, mobileweb, tabletweb, Android and iOS.
+- Executed A/B testing for a B2B e-commerce and a B2C search engine platforms: for web and apps.
 - Assisted in leading two teams of designers, engineers, copywriters and data scientists.
-- Tested solutions using Machine Learning models with A/B testing to improve product conversion.
+- Tested solutions using Machine Learning models to improve product conversion.
-- Obtained and analyzed qualitative and quantitative data, through street testing, and Google Analytics.
+- Obtained and analyzed qualitative and quantitative data using Google Analytics.

 Hewlett-Packard Enterprise
 : *Scrum Master*
   __2015 - 2016__
-- Leading a Scrum environment consisting of daily team work and fast problem solving for 3 teams, with 8,7 or 4 constituents.
+- Led a Scrum environment consisting of daily team work and fast problem solving for 3 teams, with 8,7 or 4 constituents.
-- Implementing Scrum framework in a tech R&D team with over 20 people.
+- Implemented Scrum framework in a tech R&D team with over 20 people.
 Assisting with the change process of going from a non-agile methodology to an agile one.
-- Providing assistance to the R&D team to develop soft skills regarding team interaction, time management skills and communication.
+- Provided assistance to the R&D team to develop soft skills regarding team interaction, time management skills and communication.

 : *Software/Embedded Engineer at Networking R&D*
   __2015 - 2016__
-- Developing over 10 new features and programming tests for a networking ASIC with C/C++ language.
+- Developed over 10 new features and programming tests for a networking ASIC with C/C++ language.
-- Designing software layer structure and interactions to handle hardware resources.
+- Designedsoftware layer structure and interactions to handle hardware resources.
-- Automating Google tests along with job testing using open source tool Jenkins CI, to maintain code quality over two years.
+- Automated Google tests along with job testing using open source tool Jenkins CI, to maintain code quality over two years.
-- Maintaining the health of 7 product flavors branches, and performing the corresponding periodic releases of products to internal clients.
+- Maintained the health of 7 product flavors branches, and performing the corresponding periodic releases of products to internal clients.

 : *Vice Chair and former Finance Officer, Leadership Team, Pride ERG* __2014 - 2016__
   - Planned quarterly budget usage for all employee resource group activities of the country, managing over $12000 a year.
   - Coordinated with various business units, countries and cultures, to plan volunteer activities with over 50 participants for each event; 9 major events were planned from November 2014 to August 2016.
   - Led initiatives for HPE’s support for national pro-human rights events, such as participation and co-design of float for the LGBT national parade making HPE the first enterprise in the country to participate actively; this was acomplished by coordinating an over $10,000 budget.

-: *Intern Networking Research & Development*
-  __2014__
-  - Formulated and implemented an OpenFlow agent (Indigo) to allow a data path connection between an HP Networking ASIC and an OpenFlow controller.